narinder9/social-feed-widgets-for-elementor-using-smash-balloon/readme.txt

 * Hide / show your likes, comments & captions (for business profiles).
 * Overlay hover effects.

-### 😎 Who's Behind

-This plugin is not developed by or affiliated with "**Elementor**" or "**Smash Balloon**".

-**[🔗 Cool Plugins](https://coolplugins.net)** is a team of experienced WordPress plugin developers who manages this addon/plugin.
-Here are a few words about company:-

-* 5+ years WordPress plugin development experience.
-* 20+ free and premium WordPress plugins released.
-* 1000000+ plugins downloads.
-* 150K+ active websites are using our plugins.

-> We provide cool solutions to extend the functionalities of famous WordPress plugins!

 ### ✍ Special THANKS!

 Special thanks to 🎈 **Smash Balloon** 🎈 development team for creating awesome plugins to manage social feed for Instagram, Facebook, Twitter etc.